learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 Great!
 Let's inspect our data a bit.
 In the cell below, perform some basic Exploratory Data Analysis on our dataset.
 Get a feel for your data by exploring the descriptive statistics and creating at least 1 visualization to help you better understand this dataset.

-**_Question:_** Based on your findings during your Eploratory Data Analysis, do you think that we need to do any sort of preprocessing on this dataset?
+**_Question:_** Based on your findings during your Exploratory Data Analysis, do you think that we need to do any sort of preprocessing on this dataset?
 Why or why not?

 Write your answer below this line:
 ________________________________________________________________________________________________________________________________